Keyboard shortcuts

 }

-Of course, each window has its own local state stored in its Adapt node (the increment) while sharing the top-level Count.
+Each window has its own local state stored in its Adapt node (the increment) while sharing the top-level Count.